raspberrypilearning/getting-started-with-guis/en/step_6.md

 --- task ---

-Run your code.
+Save and run your code.
 You should see a joke, and when you press the button, the punch line is displayed.

 ![GUI with text 'Why did the starfish blush?' and button labelled answer](images/display-joke.png)